 - ◆ President Donald Trump's primary objective is to run and win reelection in 2020.
 He will use China as a villain in the presidential election, as he did in the mid-term election.
 It is easy enough to bash China and he did promise that he would be tough on China during his presidential campaign in 2016.
-Bashing China will appeal to his base constituency of rural, non-collegeeducated white males. - ◆ Moreover, Representative Nancy Pelosi, a Democrat who is expected to become the Speaker of the House of Representatives, is also anti-China.
-So, one cannot expect a let-up of the anti-China rhetoric in the U.S. In fact, there may be a China-bashing competition between the two parties.
+Bashing China will appeal to his base constituency of rural, non-collegeeducated, white males. - ♦ Moreover, Representative Nancy Pelosi, a Democrat who has been elected the Speaker of the U.S. House of Representatives, is also unfriendly to China.
+So, one cannot expect a let-up of the anti-China rhetoric in the U.S. In fact, there may be a Chinabashing competition between the two parties.

-- ◆ One of the principal causes of the current trade war between China and the United States is actually not trade itself, but the potential competition between China and the U.S. for economic and technological dominance in the world.
+- One of the principal causes of the current trade war between China and the United States is actually not trade itself, but the potential competition between China and the U.S. for economic and technological dominance in the world.
 This competition, whether explicit or implicit, and whether intentional or not, will not go away soon.
 It did not begin with President Donald Trump.
-Both the "pivot to Asia" and the "Trans-Pacific Partnership" were initiated by President Barack Obama.
+Both the "pivot to Asia" and the "Trans-Pacific Partnership" were initiated by President Barack Obama as initiatives aimed in part at containing China.
 It will not go away even after President Trump leaves office. - ◆ However, competition can potentially lead to constructive and positive as well as destructive and negative outcomes.
 For example, the competition on creating the fastest super-computer has already resulted in both countries producing better and faster super-computers.
-The champion in 2018 is the IBM Summit, a U.S. super-computer, which beat the Sunway TaihuLight, the champion in 2016 and 2017, a Chinese super-computer that was built entirely with indigenously 46 designed chips.
+The champion in 2018 is the IBM Summit, a U.S. super-computer, which beat the Sunway TaihuLight, the champion in 2016 and 2017, a Chinese super-computer that was built entirely with indigenously 43 designed chips.